debops/debops/docs/defaults-configuration.rst

   ``virt-manager``.

 ``type``
   Required.
-Specifes what XML template will be used to configure the interface.
+Specifies what XML template will be used to configure the interface.
   Different templates might require different parameters.

   Currently supported templates are:

-  - ``bridge``: network will be configured as a simple host bridge, all configuration is done on the host (outside of ``libvirt``).
+  - ``bridge``: Network will be configured as a simple host bridge, all configuration is done on the host (outside of ``libvirt``).
 You need to specify ``item.bridge`` parameter as name of the host bridge to use.

-  - ``dnsmasq``: network will be configured as a bridge with ``dnsmasq`` used as internal DNS and DHCP server.
+  - ``dnsmasq``: Network will be configured as a bridge with ``dnsmasq`` used as internal DNS and DHCP server.

 ``bridge``